 - Save the DNS changes.
 Your domain should start working in a while

 DNS control panel varies from registrar to registrar, so it is difficult for me to guide you by writing exact values.
 Below screenshot is my NameCheap’s domain panel.
 It will generate an idea about the DNS modification in your mind if above instructions didn’t make you understand about the setup.

-If your non-www domain is still giving error and you can’t get it fixed, you can leave a comment below and I’ll help you in solving your issue.
+If your non-www domain is still giving error and you can’t get it fixed, contact me here.
+I’ll directly help you in solving your issue.